 This means that we can allow ourselves to get emotional when it comes to trading.
 With emotion clouding our judgement, we don't always make the best decisions.

 However, when we put good trading boundaries in place, we protect ourselves.
 That way we're not taking a bigger loss than needed.
 Take our day trading course to learn more about using proper risk management.
+We also offer many different trading services.

 Investopedia defines stop limit orders as a conditional trade over a set time frame that combines the features of a stop with those of a limit order and is used to mitigate risk.